 To unearth the best deals and identify the best plots of land it is often necessary to really do your homework and research extensively your preferred locations.

-Buying Land with Planning Permission
+Buying Land for Development with Planning Permission

 If you have spotted a plot of land that you are interested in purchasing, before going ahead and buying you should think about planning permission.

 It is always a good idea to contact the local planning authority to determine whether or not they will allow you permission to build in the first place – and in the way you want.

 However, be careful not to assume that if you purchase land with planning permission attached that you will be able to press ahead and build whatever you want to.

 There are likely to be certain restrictions on any building and development works and you should check these details carefully.